RWKV/RWKV-wiki/docs/advance/architecture.md

 This allow for the next token states to be computed partially in parallel, while awaiting the complete calculation of the first hidden state.
 In a cascading like pattern.

 Effectively, allowing the RNN network to run like a transformer network, when rolled out side by side.
+Where it can be trained "like a transformer" and "executed like an RNN" (the best of both worlds)

 All of this is achieved by using a combination of token shifting, channel and time mixing, to comptue the next layer / hidden state.